 Think that your customers aren’t hungry to share their photos and advocate for your brand?
 Think again.
-There are billions of photos uploaded to social media daily, many of which are being attributed to showing off fashion brands and their hashtags.
+There are millions of photos uploaded to social media daily, many of which are being attributed to showing off fashion brands and their hashtags.

 In short, a simplified UGC strategy would look like something like this: